globus/globus-timer-cli/pypi/README.md

 * `--stop-after-date` takes a date argument, telling Timer to continue running the job only until the given date.

-In either case, your job will still exist, and results will still be visible, while Timer will stop running it.
+When either condition is reached, your job will still exist, and results will still be visible, but Timer will not run any more transfers.
 If you specify both, the job stops running as soon as one stop condition is met.
 If you update an existing job to modify either of these, Timer will resume running the job until it hits your new stop condition.

 As always, all of the above options are also documented in `globus-timer job transfer --help`.